pyrretsoftware/termusic/README.md

 ```
 npm i -g termusic
 ```
+# Commands
 After installing, enter ``termusic`` in your terminal.
 It will open up a new window.

-To play songs, enter the command bar by starting to type on your keyboards.
+To play songs, enter the command bar by starting to type on your keyboard.
 In the command bar you can type different commands:
 - ``play <song name>`` - searches up a song and starts playing it.
 - ``queue add <song name>`` - searches up a song and adds it to the queue
 - ``queue remove`` - removes the last song from the queue